Open-source · MIT · Local-first

 A board you can trust

 A durable kanban fused with a live group chat.
 The board is the canonical source of truth, and chat is the narration.
 Tasks survive restarts, claims are race-free, and every delegation is a real board mutation.
+You can create tasks, change their status, and drag them between columns yourself, alongside the agents.

 Every runtime, one room